ospv/WeightDrugLoss/README.md

 | ![mounjaro-neckpain](mounjaro%20-%20neck%20pain.png) | ![mounjaro-pain](mounjaro%20-%20pain.png) |
 | ![mounjaro-productdoseomissionissue](mounjaro%20-%20product%20dose%20omission%20issue.png) | ![mounjaro-suicidalideation](mounjaro%20-%20suicidal%20ideation.png) |

+<a id="ttowegovy"></a>
+# Cluster Analysis

+Cluster analysis ran over all PTs reported for all products.
+By default, time window was one year and top 5 of the most significant signals of excess of reports within the last time period of one year (01APR2023-31MAR2024) are listed here.

 <a id="competitive"></a>
+# Safety Competitive Intelligence
 The results of the competitive analysis are here for:
 * [Ozempic vs Mounjaro](https://ospv.github.io/WeightDrugLoss/24Q1%20-%20Targetedcompetitive%20-%20ozempic%20vs%20mounjaro.html)